 Are you interested in joining the millions of people who own a small business in the United States?
 Have you put hours into planning and strategizing, finally ready to take the leap with your business?
 If so, then you’re probably thinking about one of your first challenges: securing startup funding.

-Before we get into the finer financial details, here are some essential questions to address as part of this initial planning:
+Here are some essential questions to address as part of your initial planning:

 - What do you need to start your business?